shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 # Operations-Research-Applications-and-Implementation
 The newsvendor problem with barter exchange

+  We consider the single-period inventory (newsvendor) problem with barter exchange from the retailer's perspective, in which the customer's demand is stochastic and characterized by a random variable.
+The retailer determines the optimal stocking policy to satisfy the customer demand at the beginning of the selling season.
+  We suppose the retailer purchases only a single product A from the supplier, and the retail price is set by the supplier or the market.
+This problem is to decide the optimal order quantity to maximize its own expected profit.

 The notation used in the paper is as follows:
 x: Stochastic demand, a random variable
 f(x): The probability density function of x